Are you tired of tiny little bricks of bread that taste like cardboard and cost a fortune?

 If you have a second oven, put it on warm then turn it off.
 Boil the kettle and put a container of boiling water (I use a pie pan or a small loaf pan) in with your bread as it’s rising.

-Once your product has doubled in size it’s done!
-Put it in the oven.
+Use the timing on the recipe as a guide only.
+It might be tempting to leave your dough to rise a little longer and a little higher, but this could backfire.
 If you leave it too long it will continue to rise then collapse like a wad of bubble gum that gets too much air then bursts.
 You may even see the little broken bubbles on the top.
+This is also how you get bread with big holes in it.

 Bread also bakes best in a moist oven.